To contact Elisabeth M.W. Trefonas, ESQ., email EMWT@TrefonasLaw.com

 Milessa Ortiz de Jesus - Paralegal

 Milessa Ortiz de Jesus graduated from the University of Puerto Rico in 2009, where she majored in Anthropology.
 Soon after, she moved to Granada, Spain for two years, where she attended graduate school and lived through some of her most fascinating experiences.
-When she moved back to Puerto Rico in 2011, she was given the opportunity to work for the U.S. Forest Service’s Forest Inventory and Analysis National Program (FIA) and started an exciting five-year journey that brought her to Montana, Utah, and finally, Driggs, ID, where she has lived for the past six years.
+When she moved back to Puerto Rico in 2011, she was given the opportunity to work for the U.S. Forest Service’s Forest Inventory and Analysis National Program (FIA) and started an exciting five-year journey that brought her to Montana, Utah, and finally, Driggs, ID, where she has lived since 2013.
 After the U.S. Forest Service, Ms. Ortiz de Jesus worked for the National Museum of Wildlife Art in Jackson, Wyoming, for three years, where she developed her leadership and other skills both personally and professionally.

 Carla Dartora - Paralegal